Accelerate your child’s learning at Gilmour Academy, where rigorous academics meet a world-class learning environment.

 • Trout Project

-The third and fourth graders raised rainbow trout in their classrooms this spring, after receiving the trout eggs in January.
-They were responsible for testing the water chemistry daily, cleaning the tank weekly and feeding the trout.
-With the ODH's Order to Stay Home, the classes were no longer able to care for the trout on campus and, thus, Mrs. Stefanski released them into the Chagrin River, their natural habitat late March.
-Enjoy these pictures and video from the release!
+The third graders raise rainbow trout in their classrooms.
+They are responsible for testing the water chemistry daily, cleaning the tank weekly and feeding the trout.
+The class releases the fish into the Chagrin River, their natural habitat, in the spring.

 • St. Mary’s Lake